 Yes, you can warm it in the microwave if you prefer it warm.
 Just remember to add toppings after heating.

-I’ll recommend adding toppings like fruits, nuts, and seeds just before eating to maintain their texture.
-They can become too mushy after long hours in the refrigerator, and what we desire from these toppings are their freshness and crunchiness.
+I will recommend adding toppings like fruits, nuts, and seeds just before eating to maintain their texture.
+They can get too mushy after many hours in the refrigerator.
+What we want from these toppings is freshness and crunch.

 Freezing can affect the texture, so it's not recommended for the best taste and consistency.